What would your funeral song be?

 Celebration of life funeral songs

-If you’re looking for something uplifting to put a smile on people’s faces at a difficult time, Norman Greenbaum’s ‘Spirit In The Sky’ is a great choice.
+If you’re looking for something uplifting which may put a smile on people’s faces at a difficult time, Norman Greenbaum’s ‘Spirit In The Sky’ is a great choice.
 Originally recorded in 1969 but covered by many artists since, this psychedelic rock number deals with death but with a catchy gospel groove.
-Or for something short and sweet, ‘In My Life’ by The Beatles is a trip down memory lane for the ’60s generation, so it’s a good bet if you’re looking for funeral songs for mum or dad.
+Or for something short and sweet, ‘In My Life’ by The Beatles is a trip down memory lane for the ’60s generation.

 Classic funeral songs